KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/basic-web-page.md

 ## General Notes

-Validate your code use HTML validation as the foundation for ensuring your page works for everyone.
+How to test a basic web page

 ## Gherkin

-### a11y - Web Accessibility Acceptance Criteria
+### #a11y - Web Accessibility Acceptance Criteria

 How to test a basic web page